 - being placed down in a crib

-Even if the changes in the environment are barely noticeable to you, they are strong for your baby's senses who isn't as adjusted to the outside world.
+The changes in the environment may be barely noticeable to you.
+But they can be strong and overwhelming for your baby's senses, who isn't yet adjusted to the outside world.

-Parents may notice the Moro reflex happening often when they place their baby down on their back to go to sleep.
+Parents may notice the Moro reflex happening \when they place their baby down on their back to go to sleep.
 You'll think they're completely asleep (and they probably are) and as soon as you lay them on their back, they startle themselves awake and start crying.
 This can be a scary feeling for a baby, so it's not surprising that it completely wakes them up.
 They are responding to an uncomfortable stimulus and looking out for protection.
 Of course, YOU know that they are just fine, but their tiny little nervous system is reacting just as it should.

-Even though you are gently laying your baby down, the descent may give them the sensation that they are free-falling with nothing to catch them.
+Even though you are gently laying your new baby down, the descent may give them the sensation that they are free-falling with nothing to catch them.
 Sounds scary, right?
 Their body responds in a protective manner which we see as being startled.
 It's really your little one's first attempt at protecting themselves against danger - just as you would do if you were in harm's way.
 It is believed that this survival instinct is the baby's way of reaching out to cling to its mother.
 Pretty amazing.

 Luckily, there are a few main ways that you can help ease the Moro reflex for your little one.